 If come to the WCC hoping to be a drop-in client and find all of our lecturers working with someone, then there is no availability for that hour.
 Please do not interrupt a session to ask if anyone is available.

-Special Permission: You may request special permission from the Center’s director to be allowed to make a 2nd appointment for a particular week.
-If he is not available, make the request of any Writing Consultant.
+Special Permission: You may request special permission to be allowed to make a 2nd appointment for a particular week.
+Ask the lecturer with whom you are working.
 However, second appointments are an exception to the rule and are given only for special circumstances.
 Special permission cannot be granted as a semester-long thing.

 13. What if you are late for an appointment?